Minimal presentations of gln-web categories: Equivalence Theorem

 We can endow $\text{U}_{q}(\mathfrak{gl}_m)$ with a Hopf algebra structure (which will be used throughout this paper), where the coproduct $\Delta$ is given by

 \begin{flushleft}

 The antipode and counit are given by \end{flushleft}

 The subalgebra $\text{U}_{q}(\mathfrak{sl}_m) $ inherits the Hopf algebra structure from $\text{U}_{q}(\mathfrak{gl}_m) $.
-Recall that from the Hopf algebra structure follows the existence of the trivial representation.
+Recall that it follows from the Hopf algebra structure that the existence of the trivial representation.
 It also allows us to extend actions to tensor products of representations.
 Now, note that the antipode is invertible and the condition below is satisfied.

 for every $h \in \text{U}_{q}(\mathfrak{gl}_m)$, where $K_{2\rho}=K_1^{m-1}K_2^{m-2} \dots K_{m-1}$.

 The following representation of $\text{U}_{q}(\mathfrak{gl}_m) $ is of particular interest for us.

 \begin{Definition} The \textit{standard representation} $\Bbbk_q^m$ of $\text{U}_{q}(\mathfrak{gl}_m)$ is the $m$-dimensional $\Bbbk(q)$-vector space with basis $b_1,\dots,b_m$, where